LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/client-credentials.md

 indicator: both
 ---

-This section describes how to call FaaS functions from outside of LivePerson's platform via the OAuth2.0 grant type [Client Credentials](https://oauth.net/2/grant-types/client-credentials/)).
+This section describes how to call FaaS functions from outside of LivePerson's platform via the OAuth 2.0 grant type [Client Credentials](https://oauth.net/2/grant-types/client-credentials/).
 This is the preferred way to authorize for machine-to-machine communication.

 ### Step 1: Generate client_id & client_secret: